 - A graduate student may transfer up to 9 credits into the Graduate Program to meet degree requirements.
-Courses with a clinical component or related to the NP role (NURS5333, NURS 5422 5922, NURS 5423/5923, NURS 5424/5924, NURS 5541/5941) must be taken at Stockton.
-Pharmacology (NURS 5332) must be completed within one year of program matriculation to be considered. - Students complete a Transfer of Credit form, available at: - https://stockton.edu/graduate/helpful-links.html (Graduate Transfer Equivalency Form) - The completed form is submitted to Graduate Studies prior to matriculation or the Graduate Coordinator after matriculation.
-This form must be accompanied by an official transcript sent directly to the Office of Graduate Studies by the appropriate authority at the institution where the credits were earned. - Students are responsible for submitting a course syllabus or description of the course taken as requested. - All transfer credits must be of "B" quality or better. - All transfer credits must be from an accredited institution. - All transfer credits must be taken prior to matriculation in Stockton University.
+Courses with a clinical component or related to the NP role (NURS5333, NURS 5422/5922, NURS 5423/5923, NURS 5424/5924, NURS 5541/5941) or the CNL role (NURS 5561, NURS 5562, NURS 5960) must be taken at Stockton.
+Pharmacology (NURS 5332) must be completed within one year of program matriculation to be considered. - Students complete a Transfer of Credit form, available at: - https://stockton.edu/graduate/helpful-links.html (Graduate Transfer Equivalency Form) - The completed form is submitted to Graduate Studies prior to matriculation or the Graduate Chair after matriculation.
+This form must be accompanied by an official transcript sent directly to the Office of Graduate Studies by the appropriate authority at the institution where the credits were earned. - Students are responsible for submitting a course syllabus or description of the course taken as requested. - All transfer credits must be of "B" quality or better. - All transfer credits must be from an accredited institution. - All transfer credits must be taken prior to matriculation at Stockton University.